 Conclusion: Integrating Insights from Cognitive Psychology

-In conclusion, cognitive psychology offers valuable insights for Requirements Engineers seeking to understand and address conflicts in requirements elicitation and management processes.
+In conclusion, cognitive psychology offers valuable insights for Requirements Engineers and IT Business Analysis seeking to understand and address conflicts in requirements elicitation and management processes.
 By incorporating knowledge from interdisciplinary fields, we can enhance our ability to develop software systems that truly meet the needs of users and stakeholders.